Australian Broadband Plans

-If there’s one thing about the internet we’re almost all in agreement on, it’s that we have a need – a need for speed!
-There’s no getting past the fact that the faster your broadband connection, the better the experience.
+If there’s one thing about internet speed we’re almost all in agreement on, it’s that we have a need – a need for fast internet connection speed!
+There’s no getting past the fact that the faster your internet connection, the better the experience.
 But not all broadband providers are equal, and neither are the various ways of connecting.
+All factors involving your internet connection vary.
+This is where an internet speed test becomes handy with an obvious purpose, to measure the connection speed and quality of your connection to the internet.

-While it might sound like something too complicated for the average person, testing your internet speed is actually really easy – in fact, you can do it right from the box at the top of this page!
-Our test is powered by the globally recognised Speedtest.net so you’ll get accurate results.
+While it might sound like something too complicated for the average person, performing an internet speed test is actually really easy – in fact, you can test your internet’s speed right from the box at the top of this page!
+Our speed test is powered by the globally Speedtest.net so you’ll get accurate results.

 - Click the “Take the Test” link above